 Why?
-They fail to calibrate their processes and establish metrics that actually tell useful insights about the product health and team performance.
+They fail to calibrate their processes and establish productivity metrics for software development that actually tell useful insights about the product health and team performance.
 Managers also often choose to track too little or too many parameters just for the sake of gathering some information.
 The problem with such thinking is that it rarely results in truly data-driven decisions and tangible improvements in the development process.

 Measurements should only be deployed to answer business questions.
 They should help your business understand how to deliver even more value to the end-user.
 Numbers related to uptime, service availability, budget adherence are important, but they fail to tell you the complete story of your engineering team performance and product health.

 Sticking this measurement balance is hard, and finding the best individual software metrics to track is even more challenging.

 In the following post, we’ll focus on explaining what are metrics in software engineering, how they can be used to assess and improve different aspects of your agile product lifecycle and ultimately, how to measure productivity of your teams and achieve the desired business outcomes.

 Who Needs Software Development Productivity Metrics?